-The Arons Memorial Scholarship Fund Established in 2015 by bequest from Daniel L. Arons, B.A.
+The Arons Memorial Scholarship Fund Established in 2015 by a bequest from Daniel L. Arons, B.A.
 1963, M.D.
 1967.

-The John Kenly Bacon Fund Established in 1994 by the estate of Elsie L. Bacon in memory of her husband, John Kenly Bacon (Yale College Class of 1925), to provide scholarship assistance for worthy students attending the Yale School of Medicine.
+The John Kenly Bacon Fund Established in 1994 by a bequest from the estate of Elsie L. Bacon in memory of her husband (Yale College Class of 1925) to provide scholarship assistance for worthy students attending the Yale School of Medicine.

 The Muriel Frances Hanley Bagshaw, M.D.
-Scholarship Fund Established in 2000 by Malcolm A. Bagshaw, M.D.
-1950, in memory of his wife to assist one or more female students enrolled in the Yale School of Medicine.
+Scholarship Fund Established in 2000 by a gift from Malcolm A. Bagshaw, M.D.
+1950, in memory of his wife to assist female students enrolled in the Yale School of Medicine.

 The Donald S. Baim, M.D.
-1975, Scholarship Fund Established in 2011 by Boston Scientific Corporation in memory of Donald S. Baim, M.D.
-1975, to provide scholarship assistance for Yale School of Medicine students pursuing medical doctor degrees.
+1975 Scholarship Fund Established in 2011 by a gift from Boston Scientific Corporation in memory of Donald S. Baim, M.D., to provide scholarship assistance for Yale School of Medicine students.

-The Judson Bardwell, 1891 M.D., Memorial Scholarship Fund Established in 1935 from a gift made in 1927 by Harry J. Bardwell, B.A.
+The Judson Bardwell, 1891 M.D.
+Memorial Scholarship Fund Established in 1935 by a gift from Harry J. Bardwell, B.A.
 1890, in memory of his brother.

-The Horace D. Bellis Scholarship Fund Established in 1966 by bequest from Horace D. Bellis, M.D.
-1907.
-Income to be used for scholarships to worthy students in the School of Medicine.
+The Horace D. Bellis (M.D.
+1907) Scholarship Fund Established in 1966 by a bequest from Horace D. Bellis, M.D., for scholarships to worthy students in the School of Medicine.

-The Bigwood Memorial Fund Established in 2002 by bequest from the estate of Gertrude L. Bigwood, M.A.
-1932, for student scholarships and/or loans to students planning careers in the health care profession.
+The Bigwood Memorial Fund Established in 2002 by a bequest from the estate of Gertrude L. Bigwood, M.A.
+1932, for scholarships and/or loans to students planning a career in a health care profession.